Key Takeaways:

 The expiration of copyright varies based on several factors, including the type of work, the jurisdiction or country, and specific circumstances related to the authorship.

-2. For example, literary, dramatic, musical, and artistic works might have a different duration of copyright in India than photographic works or broadcasts.
+The nature of the work can dictate how long the copyright lasts.
+For example, literary, dramatic, musical, and artistic works might have a different duration than photographic works or broadcasts.

-4. This means the copyright lasts for the lifetime of the author and then continues for a specified number of years after their death.
+Many countries follow a “life plus” system for literary, dramatic, musical, and artistic works.
+This means the copyright lasts for the author’s lifetime and then continues for a specified number of years after their death.

-7. For instance, while the U.S. generally offers life plus 70 years, India offers life plus 60 years for certain types of works.
+Copyright laws and their durations can vary considerably from one country to another.
+For instance, while the U.S. generally offers life plus 70 years, India offers life plus 60 years for certain types of work.

-9. Anonymous, Pseudonymous, and Corporate Works: If the author is unknown or if the work is published under a pseudonym, the copyright might last for a specified number of years from publication or creation.
+If the author is unknown or if the work is published under a pseudonym, the copyright might last for a specified number of years from publication or creation.
+For works authored by corporations, the duration might be based on the date of publication or creation.

-12. In the U.S., for example, most works created by the federal government are in the public domain and are not copyrighted.
+Some countries have specific rules for works created by government entities.
+In the U.S., most works created by the federal government are in public undertakings and are not copyrighted.

 What is 70 Year Copyright Rule?

-The “70 Year Copyright Rule” refers to a common duration of copyright protection provided to certain types of works in many countries.
+The “70-Year Copyright Rule” refers to a common duration of copyright protection provided to certain types of works in many countries.

 Here’s a deeper dive into this rule: